 Anonymous information is submitted to the Collaborative HIV Paediatric Study (CHIPS) database for national comparison.
 This information was provided by the Collaborative HIV Paediatric Study and GOSH reports are published annually around September.

-This information was updated in December 2016 and will be updated annually.
+This information was updated in November 2018 and will be updated in November 2019.